SkwalExe/learn-rust/course/hello-world/README.md

 ```

 > ℹ️ All instructions end with a semicolon `;`
-## Compiling and running a program
+## Compiling and running a program🏃
 Now that we have coded our program, we will compile it and run it.

 to compile the program, we can use the `rustc` command.